Sword-Smith/ruthark/README.md

 ## What can this GPU accelerator do?

 This repository implements a GPU accelerator written in futhark for Neptune's Triton-VM.
-The GPU kernels are accessible via an API that can be directly incorporated into the triton-vm prover.
+The GPU kernels are accessible via rust bindings that can be directly incorporated into the triton-vm prover.

 The functionalities implemented include: